sam-wee/edb-osp/_resources/0-covid-19.md

 - Travellers (residents and long-term pass holders included) must submit their declaration via the [SG Arrival Card (SGAC) e-Service](https://icaeservices.ica.gov.sg/sgarrivalcard/).
 Comply with requests for nasal swab tests at immigration checkpoints if you are asked to, even if you are asymptomatic.

 - Serve out your 14-day Stay-Home Notice (SHN) upon entering Singapore.
 We know you miss your loved ones, but please practice safe distancing.
-If possible, stay at a temporary accommodation.
-View the special rates we've negotiated with the hotels [here](http://go.gov.sg/sgn-shnaccom).

 - **It is mandatory for all Singaporeans, permanent residents and long-term pass holders arriving from 9 Apr, 11.59pm onwards to stay at dedicated hotels for the duration of their SHN period.**  Those who are affected do not need to apply or make any bookings.
 You may contact the SHN helpline at +65 6812 5555 for more information.
 Refer to our FAQs [here](/docs/FAQs-for-Returning-Singaporeans.pdf) for more information.

+- If you have completed your 14-day SHN, and need a short-term accommodation during this period.
+You may consider a temporary accommodation; view the special rates we've negotiated with the hotels [here](https://go.gov.sg/sgn-shorttermaccom).

 - Maintain a record of who you come into close contact with.
 Example: Take note of the taxi or private hire vehicle number.
 [Download TraceTogether](http://go.gov.sg/traceapp) for better contact tracing efforts if you have a SG number.
 This can be your friend /parent's phone number.